chdean/chdean.github.io/_posts/2016-04-16-editing-kml-points.md

 layout: post
 ---

 I made this screencast for a client who wanted a way to easily edit points in a web map I made for him.
-It drew it's data from a KML file, an XML format for geographic data used especially by the [Google Maps API][1] and [Google Earth][2].
-Google Earth makes it pretty easy to edit a KML layer that can then be used in other mapping platforms.
+The map draws its data from a KML file, an XML format for geographic data used especially by the [Google Maps API][1] and [Google Earth][2].
+Google Earth makes it pretty easy to produce a KML layer that can then be used in other mapping platforms.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aAGUErelK_4" frameborder="0" allowfullscreen></iframe>